odysseyindia/odyssey-tours/content/english/tim/itineraries/the-three-big-cats/_index.md

         content: >-
           A lovely palace with just seven guest rooms, set in a huge complex of fruit orchards, lawns and gardens.
 A delightful accommodation option is the beautifully restored Rail Saloon of the royal family!
-The "room of miniatures" is a splendid sitting room with a collection of miniature paintings, brass and antique furniture.
+The “room of miniatures” is a splendid sitting room with a collection of miniature paintings, brass and antique furniture.
 The vast property also includes an impressive collection of classic and vintage cars.
         checkInDate: ''